Transparency International Canada: Real estate

-Corruption Perception Index
+Corruption Perceptions Index

-Canada is ranked number nine on the Transparency International's annual Corruption Perceptions Index.
+Canada ranked consistently in the top ten least corrupt countries globally, according to the Transparency International Corruption Perceptions Index until recent years.
+In 2024, Canada was ranked 12th globally.

 OECD Anti-Bribery Convention

 In September 2018, Transparency International downgraded Canada to "limited" enforcement of its obligations under the OECD Anti-Bribery Convention.
 It was previously ranked as "moderate".
 This new lower ranking places Canada in the same category as "Hungary, Greece and Argentina" and "two levels out of four below international leaders such as the United States and the U.K."